 We also believe the consumer market will be the first large-scale use case for 5G, driven by a massive rise in data on mobile networks, greater efficiency and business benefits for early adopters, an argument summed up by colleague Peter Linder in a recent post.

 But what will people do with all this 5G capabilities?
-Ericsson ConsumerLab examined that in a recent report, and both “athlete and area view” and “VR cinema” ranked high in interest.
+Ericsson ConsumerLab found in a 2018 report that both "athlete and area view" and "VR cinema" ranked high in consumer interest.
 But maybe the most inspiring takeaway from that report is that people want 5G to offer “a sense of the unlimited.”

 And I think Bradley Beale and Anthony Davis did a good job of giving us a glimpse of that.